-• Cash - These are of high quality as the amounts are deposited in reputable banks which have good bank standing and is considered to have a low credit risk.
-Accordingly, management assessed that no ECL relating to the cash of the Group is recognized.
+Cash and Deposit in Escrow - These are of high quality as the amounts are deposited in reputable banks which have good bank standing and is considered to have a low credit risk.
+Accordingly, management assessed that no ECL relating to the cash and deposit in escrow of the Group is recognized.